 In certain banking-related professions, it is unlawful to provide a written employment reference that advises of the applicant’s involvement in any theft, embezzlement, misappropriation, or other defalcation that has been reported to federal authorities (A.R.S. § 23-1361(G)).

-However, Arizona statute states that:
+However, an Arizona statute states that:

 “no bank, savings and loan association, credit union, escrow agent, commercial mortgage banker, mortgage banker or mortgage broker shall be civilly liable for providing an employment reference unless the information provided is false and the bank, savings and loan association, credit union, escrow agent, commercial mortgage banker, mortgage banker or mortgage broker providing the false information does so with knowledge and malice.”
 (Ariz.
 Rev. Stat.
-Ann. § 23-1361 (H).)
+Ann. § 23-1361 (H))

 (b) Medical history

 Covered entities, including employers, employment agencies, labor organizations, and joint labor-management committees, cannot conduct a medical examination or ask a job applicant whether they are disabled (A.R.S. §§ 41-1461(3), 41-1466(A)).
 An employer may inquire as to the ability of an applicant to perform job-related functions.
-After an offer of employment has been made but before employment begins, an employer may condition the employment offer based on the employee passing a medical examination if all employees are required to undergo such an examination, regardless of disability.
+After an offer of employment has been made but before employment begins, an employer may condition the employment offer on the employee passing a medical examination if all employees are required to undergo such an examination, regardless of disability.

 (c) Drug screening